New England Meteoritical Services

 {short description of image} {short description of image}

-Monze, Zambia, L6 chondrite, 11.24 grams {short description of image} Cumberland Falls, Kentucky, Aubrite, 1.34 grams {short description of image}
+Forestburg b, L4 chondrite, Texas, 40.3 grams.
+Cumberland Falls, Kentucky, Aubrite, 1.34 grams {short description of image}

 {short description of image} {short description of image}